-You may find that stairways in your building are provided with protected lobbies or corridors at each floor level (see Figure 34).
-Although these are not generally necessary for means of escape in multi-stairway buildings of less than

-18m high, they may have been provided for other reasons (e.g. firefighting access or phased evacuation).
+You may find that stairways in your building are provided with protected lobbies or corridors at each floor level, except the top floor (see Figure 35).
+Although these are not generally necessary for means of escape in multi-stairway buildings of less than 18m high, they may have been provided for other reasons (e.g. firefighting access).
 In all cases protected corridors, lobbies and stairways must be kept clear of combustibles and obstructions.